gur22-09/Demos/billing-demo.md

 # Billing Dashboard
-Here is the Demo for billing Dashboard, which was built exclusively for managing order punching service, controlling outlets, syncing menu, exclusively for all of the Instapizza outlets.

-Since this a non-production demo, some of the images and features are removed for security reasons with the client.
+Here is the demo for the Billing App I built while working at E-beta Innovations.
+For this demo authentic data is not presented and only some of the features are show as presenting the working of the entire dashboard will take quite some time.

 ## Demo